Do you want to track outbound links in WordPress?

 Tracking All Outbound Links in Google Analytics

 MonsterInsights is the most popular Google Analytics plugin for WordPress.
-It allows you to properly connect your website with Google Analytics.
+It allows you to properly connect your website with Google Analytics and set up advanced tracking without touching a single line of code.

-Upon activation, you need to visit Insights » Settings page in your WordPress admin area and click on the ‘Tracking’ tab.
+To start, simply head over to the Insights » Settings page and then click on the ‘Publishers’ tab.

-Now you need to provide the path that you use for your affiliate links.
+Now, you need to provide the path that you use for your affiliate links.
 This is the prefix added by your link cloaking or affiliate link manager plugin.
+For example, if you used ‘refer’ as the prefix, then go ahead and add it under the Path field.

 Viewing Outbound Link Reports in Google Analytics